tusharad/hackage-doc-mcp/README.md

 # hackage-doc-mcp

-hackage-doc-mcp is an MCP (Model Context Protocol) server written in Haskell that lets AI agents and tools query Hackage for:
+hackage-doc-mcp is a MCP (Model Context Protocol) server written in Haskell that lets AI agents and tools query Hackage for:

 - Hoogle searches
 - Listing exposed modules of a package